jhu-dvrk/dvrk-readthedocs/docs/pages/development/options/components.rst

    all the existing topics and check which nodes subscribe and publish to them.

-You can find an example of dVRK console configuration file ``jhu-dVRK/console-MTML-PSM1_ROS-Teleop.json`` (https://github.com/dvrk-config/dvrk_config_jhu).
+You can find an example of dVRK system configuration file ``jhu-dVRK/system-MTML-PSM1_ROS-Teleop.json`` (https://github.com/dvrk-config/dvrk_config_jhu).